-This funding supports school boards' provision of education programs to school-aged children and youth in care and/or treatment centres, and in custody and correctional facilities.
-Eligible facilities include hospitals, children's mental health centres, psychiatric institutions, detention and correctional facilities, community group homes, and social services agencies.
-A school board provides these services under a written agreement between the school board and the facility.
+This funding supports school boards' provision of education programs to school-aged children and youth in care, treatment or detention facilities.
+Eligible facilities include children's aid societies, hospitals, psychiatric facilities, custody and correctional facilities, licensed community group homes, intensive support residence supported group living residences and long-term care homes (all eligible facilities are as defined in the relevant Acts and require the relevant approval).
+A school board may provide these education programs under a written agreement between the school board and the facility.

-The funding, which must be approved by the ministry based on established guidelines, goes toward recognized costs that include teachers, educational assistants and classroom supplies.
-Further details can be found in the Guidelines for Approval and Provision of Care, Treatment, Custody and Correctional (CTCC) Programs 2018-19.
+The funding, for qualifying education programs, goes toward recognized costs that include teacher salaries and benefits, educational assistant salaries and benefits and classroom supplies.
+Further details can be found in the Guidelines for Approval and Provision of an Education and Community Partnership Program (ECPP) 2021-22.

-The Care, Treatment, Custody and Correctional Amount allocation is projected to be approximately \$103.9 million in 2018-19.
+The Education and Community Partnership Program allocation is projected to be approximately \$112.1 million in 2021-22.